tongwang/tika-server-docker/README.md

 * TIKA_SPAWN_CHILD: set this environment variable if you want to start tika-server in a child process
 * TIKA_CHILD_JAVA_OPTS: JVM options for the child process if TIKA_SPAWN_CHILD is set

-Here is an example which starts tika-server in a child process with max heap size set to 1G:
+For example to start tika-server in a child process with max heap size set to 1G, run this:

     docker run -e "TIKA_SPAWN_CHILD=1" -e "TIKA_CHILD_JAVA_OPTS=-JXmx1g" -d -p 9998:9998 tongwang/tika-server